FantasyPros Accuracy Award

 How many WR and RB should I draft?

-How many WRs and RBs you should draft is typically 5, 6 or 7 in traditional formats with a 20-round draft.
+You should typically draft 5, 6 or 7 RBs and WRs in traditional formats with a 16-round draft.
 Of course, that can change depending on your scoring rules and starting lineup requirements.

 When should I draft a kicker or defense in fantasy?